Uni-Hamburg/TSM-Mail/README.md

 ## Usage

 ```
-usage: tsm_mail.py [-h] -c PATH [-p PATH] [-e] [--disable-mail-send]
+usage: tsm_mail.py [-h] -c PATH [-p PATH] [-e] [--disable-mail-send] [--version]

 TSM Mail generates and distributes HTML reports of an IBM TSM / ISP environment.

-optional arguments:
+options:
   -h, --help           show this help message and exit
-  -c PATH, --config PATH
-                        path to config file
+  -c, --config PATH    path to config file
-  -p PATH, --pickle PATH
-                        the pickle argument determines if the fetched TSM reports should be saved to file for quicker loading times while debugging.
+  -p, --pickle PATH    the pickle argument determines if the fetched TSM reports should be saved to file for quicker loading times while debugging.
                        NOTE: To fetch a new report, delete the pickle file or supply a different path to the argument
   -e, --export         create HTML files of generated reports
   --disable-mail-send  disable actually sending the mails for debugging purposes
+  --version            show program's version number and exit
 ```

 ### Node & Policy Domain EMail configuration